Schedule an Event

 - Enter Event Name.
 This field is limited to 40 characters.
 If you have a longer title, please put a short descriptive name in this field then add your longer title as the first line in the description field.
 Only include the name of an individual if it is easily recognizable to a broad audience or the Hamilton Community.
 See sample event names.

-- If you need to make a change to your original reservation, please email email@example.com.
+- If you need to make a change to your original reservation, please email firstname.lastname@example.org.
+Do not enter a new event request as the scheduling office can make any changes needed to your original event which will save you time.

 Publicizing an Event

-If you have an event that you feel should be promoted in the media, it is always best to provide as much advance notice as possible (at least two weeks), since some media outlets have early deadlines.
-Contact the media relations office at firstname.lastname@example.org or 315-859-4680.
+If you schedule an event that you feel should be promoted in the media, it is always best to provide as much advance notice as possible (at least two weeks), since some media outlets have early deadlines.
+Contact the media relations office at email@example.com or 315-859-4680.

 Reference The Editorial Style Guide for common questions, such as how to cite faculty titles.